johnwr-response/golang-build-web-applications-intermediate-level/LOCAL_NOTES.md

     ```
 ### Fixing a mistake in the formatCurrency template function

 ## Setting up and charging a recurring payment using Stripe Plans
+### What are we going to build in this section?
+- A simple form that allows someone to buy a monthly subscription for widget spinners
+  (Built mostly in the back end this time)

 ## Authentication
 ## Protecting routes on the Front End and improving authentication
 ## Mail and Password Resets